Sydneychick2748/SQL-Employee-Tracker/README.md

 ## Installation

-Make a new reop in the git hub and colon the repo in the terminal open vs code and create your working environment: db folder - scehema.sql and seeds.sql
+Make a new repo in the git hub and colon the repo in the terminal open vs code and create your working environment: db folder - schema.sql and seeds.sql

 server.js file